Tennessee's medical cannabis bill passes first Senate committee, but fails in second committee

 House Speaker Cameron Sexton (R) expressed reluctance to take up the issue, saying, “It's against federal law.
 And so, until that changes it's hard to have a discussion.”
 And Gov. Bill Lee (R) said he wants to “explore alternatives before we go there.”

 Possession and cultivation both remain illegal.
-Possession of any amount is a misdemeanor, punishable by one year in jail and up to a $2,500 fine.
-Cultivation of 10 plants or less is a felony, punishable by one to six years in prison and a $5,000 fine, and the penalties increase significantly for each additional plant being grown.
+Possession of any amount is a misdemeanor, punishable by up to 11 months, 29 days in prison and up to a $2,500 fine.
+Cultivation of 10 plants or less is a felony, punishable by one to six years in prison, and the penalties increase significantly for each additional plant being grown.

-An ACLU report found that in 2018 African Americans were arrested at more than three times the rate of white individuals in Tennessee, despite the fact that both races consume marijuana at about the same rate.
+An ACLU report found that in 2018 Black individuals were arrested at more than three times the rate of white individuals in Tennessee, despite the fact that both races consume cannabis at about the same rate.

 While legalization does not eliminate disparities, it dramatically reduces the total number of cannabis arrests — and thus the damage done by unequal enforcement.
 Encouragingly, five of the seven states with the lowest disparities had previously enacted legalization laws.

-1981: In 1981, HB 314 created a therapeutic research program — which was operational — for cancer chemotherapy or radiology or glaucoma (marijuana or THC).
-The program was administered by a Patient Qualification Review Board within the Board of Pharmacy, which was authorized to contract with the federal government for marijuana.
+1981: In 1981, HB 314 created a therapeutic research program — which was operational — for cancer chemotherapy or radiology or glaucoma (cannabis or THC).
+The program was administered by a Patient Qualification Review Board within the Board of Pharmacy, which was authorized to contract with the federal government for cannabis.
 The program was repealed by SB 1818 in 1992.

 2016: Tennessee tweaked its ineffective low-THC law by enacting HB 2144 on May 20, 2016.
 The law provides that patients may possess CBD oils with no more than 0.9% THC if they have “a legal order or recommendation” for the oil and they or an immediate family member have been diagnosed with epilepsy by a Tennessee doctor.